-Wave is a free solution with features that rival that of QuickBooks.
-Even better, the tool puts no limits on how many users can use the system.
-QuickBooks’ multi-user feature is only available on its higher-tier plans.
+Wave is a free solution with features that rival QuickBooks.
+Even better, the tool doesn’t limit how many user accounts you can have in the system.
+In contrast, QuickBooks’ multi-user feature is only available on its higher-tier plans.

-If you’re managing multiple businesses, you can set them up all under one Wave account.
+If you’re managing multiple businesses, you can set them up all under a single Wave account.